 Mangroves are a critical habitat and feeding ground for over 120 animal species.
 The Peregrine Falcon, Bald Eagle, Osprey, Pelican and several varieties of Herons all use the mangroves for hunting, nesting or roosting.

 Blue claw, Fiddler and Mangrove crabs, shrimps, corals, sponges, oysters, seahorses and a host of other marine invertebrates also call the mangroves home.

-Consist of various hardwood trees or a mixture of hardwoods and Cypress.
+A canopy of various hardwood trees or a mixture of hardwoods and cypress.
 This type of habitat occurs on floodplains or upland areas that are lower than the surrounding area.

 Associated trees and plants include Ash, Water hickory, Cypress, Holly, Maples, Oaks, Sable palms and Bay trees, often with a dense under-story of vines, ferns and various herbaceous plants.